Rocamadour - Dordogne (Lot) travel guide

 Rocamadour has several highlights well worth exploring, although it is the 'village as a perfect unity' which is really the big attraction.

-The village is essentially just one paved street, lined with medieval houses, several of which are notable and many of which are impressive, and passing through stone fortified gateways - the Porte du Figuier and the Porte Salmon are the two main gateways.
+As the village hugs the cliff it mainly consists of one long narrow paved street, the Rue de la Couronnerie, lined with medieval houses, several of which are notable and many of which are impressive, and entered by stone fortified gateways.
+The Porte du Figuier and the Porte Salmon are the two main gateways.

-The sanctuaries include the Chapelle Notre Dame - home to the Black Madonna - and the basilica Saint-Sauveur; the Saint-Michel chapel; the Palace of the Bishops (Palais des Eveques) and three chapels.
+The religious buildings here inclue the Chapelle Notre Dame which is home to the Black Madonna; the basilica Saint-Sauveur; the Saint-Michel chapel and the Palace of the Bishops (Palais des Eveques) and several chapels.

-If you still have some energy (or have taken the lift rather than walked) continue onwards and upwards along the shady path towards L'Hospitalet, final destination for the pilgrims and a great place for some stunning views across the region.
+If you still have some energy (or have taken the lift rather than walked) take the shady path from the village towards L'Hospitalet, final destination for the pilgrims and a great place for some stunning views across the region.
+In L'Hospitalet there are a number of car parks and quite a lively small centre with some bars and restaurants .
+There is also the Chapelle de l'Hospitalet and the ruins of an older chapel.

 It has to be admitted that a million visitors a year to a small village means that Rocamadour is very often over busy, and you should visit early morning or out of season if at all possible.
 But crowds or not, it remains unmissable if you are in this part of the Dordogne / Lot region.